 - E Flutes:

-- This size has about 90 flutes per foot and is 1/16” in thickness, giving it a greater crush resistance and a relatively flat surface which can be used for high-quality printing applications.
+- This size has about 90 flutes per foot and is 1/16” in thickness, giving it a greater crush resistance and a relatively flat surface that can be used for high-quality printing applications.

 - F Flutes:

-The printout below is meant for you to keep on hand for easy referencing -- making ordering shipping supplies easier than ever before.
+The corrugated flute chart printout below is meant for you to keep on hand for easy referencing -- making ordering shipping supplies easier than ever before.

-Don’t forget: Flutes can also be customized to ensure optimum safety of your product during transit.
+Don’t forget: Flutes can also be customized to ensure the optimum safety of your product during transit.
 For more information about custom flutes, give us a call!
-A packaging expert is always happy to chat.
+Or for more information on our entire protective packaging lineup, check our Protective Packaging Guide below: